interior-window-blur

 IV Drips in London: Which Vitamin Drip Is Right for You?

-For most patients at the clinic, the sensible starting point is a general replenishment drip covering hydration, electrolytes and the key vitamins most Londoners run marginally low on.
-For patients with documented iron deficiency, the Iron Clinic is a separate and more specialist service.
+For most patients at the clinic, the appropriate starting point is a general replenishment drip covering hydration, electrolytes and the key vitamins most Londoners run marginally low on.
+For patients with documented iron deficiency, the Iron Clinic is a separate specialist service with its own clinical pathway.

 Read more